Lu-Feng/STA-VPR/README.md

 - TensorFlow ≥1.10
 - Pytorch ≥1.1

-The Keras and TensorFlow are only required by the VGG model.
-You can just install PyTorch if you only need to use the Densenet model.
+The Keras and TensorFlow are only required by the VGG16 model (will be downloaded when you run the code).
+You can just install PyTorch if you only need to use the DenseNet16 model.

+## Steps
+- Download the [DenseNet161](http://places2.csail.mit.edu/models_places365/densenet161_places365.pth.tar) model pretrained on [Places365](https://github.com/CSAILVision/places365) and copy them to STA-VPR folder.
+Note that if you use this pretrained model, please see the License required by [Places365](https://github.com/CSAILVision/places365).
+- You will need to update the configuration file "STAVPRconfig.yaml" changing some information, such as the file pathes of your images, model name, and so on.
+- Run the 'STAVPR_demo.py' (python3 STAVPR_demo.py)

 ## Acknowledgements
 Arren Glover for the Gardens Point dataset